 Kevin is currently the Director of the Centre for Language and Linguistics.
-He has been working at Canterbury Christ Church University since 2002 and before that taught English as a Foreign Language in Spain and Russia for seven years.
-He has in recent years been involved in several international projects, such as with the British Council in Bangladesh, as well as contributing to a number of undergraduate and postgraduate programmes including the MA TESOL and BA English Language and Communication, to the CELTA programme and to short course programmes for English language teachers visiting from overseas.
-He is also a PhD supervisor.
+He has been working at Canterbury Christ Church University since 2002 and before that taught English as a Foreign Language (EFL) in Spain and Russia.
+During his time at Christ Church, he has been involved in several international projects and short course programmes training and developing EFL teachers, as well as contributing to undergraduate and postgraduate programmes including the MA TESOL and BA English Language.
+Alongside managing the Centre, his research is based around English language teacher education and English language teaching methodology, and he currently supervises ten doctoral students.

 Research and knowledge exchange

 Over a number of years, he has also been a regular visitor to southern India as part of an ongoing partnership with the University of Kerala, with his doctorate was based around English language teaching methodology in Kerala.
 Most recently, in November 2019, he was invited as a plenary speaker at the ‘International Conference on Teaching English in the Post Method Era: Challenges, Possibilities and Solutions’ at the University of Kerala.

-In terms of knowledge exchange, he led a materials and teacher development project in collaboration with the British Council Bangladesh between 2013 and 2015, and led a project working with Migrant Help in Dover, aimed at developing English language provision to migrants, and between 2013 and 2015.
+In terms of knowledge exchange, he led a materials and teacher development project in collaboration with the British Council Bangladesh between 2013 and 2015, and led a project working with Migrant Help in Dover, aimed at developing English language provision to migrants, also between 2013 and 2015.

 Teaching and subject expertise